About Challenger Sports

 Challenger Sports is owned and operated by some of the most experienced soccer people in the country.

-Our team of full-time staff across the country now provides a comprehensive range of services and products.
+Our team of full-time staff across the country oversee a comprehensive range of camps, programs and services.
 We understand that players, coaches, parents, and administrators all have different needs and priorities, and by listening to our customers through the years, we have created a TOTAL SOCCER company that caters to everyone involved in the game.

 general- discovery zone